Christmas Eve is here and all of my family have arrived safe and sound. Poor Abby and Emma are in culture shock I think.

 cheeseburgers

 (Gramps' favourite) and homemade pumpkin pie (Deb's very first attempt at making a pie and it was delicious), we headed for downtown Toronto and the Royal Alexandria Theatre.
 We had amazing seats for the performance - any closer and we would have ended up with sore necks from constantly looking up at the stage instead of straight ahead.
-We were almost exactly at the centre of the stage -

-couldn't have asked for anything better!
 The show was amazing - full of energy and song - we had both forgotten how much we had enjoyed the movie - wecertainly enjoyed the stage production.

 The only downside to our evening - we come form a city where after 6:00 on Saturdays you do not have to worry about parking meters - the parking is free.
 Unfortunately the laws a a little different in Toronto.
 We amanaged to find a wonderful parking spot, on the street between the Royal Alexandria Theatre and the Princess of Wales Theatre.
 Seeing no "No Parking" signs, we thought that we were safe - NOT!!!!!
 Apparently, the metres are centralized and up the street a ways where we couldn't see them.
 We came back to the car after the performance to find a $30.00 ticket neatly tucked under our windshield wiper for "fail to display receipt in windshield".
 Live and learn!